Memory and personalization

 Family-shared accounts are a real concern.
 ChatGPT and Perplexity ship with Manual sync mode by default, which means saved conversations stay in history but do not flow into memory until you confirm.
 Your personal Claude tools default to Auto, where extraction runs immediately.

-Override per source in Settings > Memory > Cross-Surface Sync.
+Override per source in Settings > Vault Operator > Agents > Memory > Cross-surface sync.

 Living documents

 The other tools usually save the same conversation more than once as it grows.
 UCM treats those repeated saves as a living document: new turns get appended to the existing conversation instead of creating duplicates.
 The 30-minute window per MCP session keeps it predictable.
-Settings > Memory > Living-Document by default controls the global setting.
+Settings > Vault Operator > Agents > Memory > Living-document by default controls the global setting.

 Chat history